Cooperative Education and Internships

 - Psychology - PSY 450 Fieldwork Experience in Psychology: Undergraduate Internship

-- Sociology - SOC 450 Internship in Sociology, SOC 451 Internship in Criminal Justice
+- Sociology and Criminal Justice - SOC 450 Internship in Sociology, SOC 451 Internship in Criminal Justice

 - Theatre Arts - THA 450 Internship in Theatre Arts